wqq-z/DragonBurn/README.md

 </p>

 ---
-### It's one of the best CS2 external cheats with many cool features.
-Nowadays undetected by anti-cheat.
-Software written on C++.
+### DragonBurn is one of the best CS2 read only external cheats.
+It has ton of features, full customization and offsets auto update.
+Undetected by all anti-cheats except faceit.
 ⭐Please, star this repo if it was helpful⭐

 ---